-During the three months ended March 31, 2010, the employee stock option loans of two former employees were converted from recourse to non-recourse loans.
-The conversions were non-cash transactions and were accounted for as repurchases of the shares previously received by the employees upon exercise of the stock option in exchange for the non-recourse notes.
-The repurchases were accounted for as treasury stock transactions at the fair value of the shares, totaling \$420.
-Since the value of the stock option loans totaled \$665, the Company recorded compensation expense of \$245.
+During the nine months ended June 30, 2010, the employee stock option loans of two former employees were converted from recourse to non-recourse loans.
+In connection with these conversions, the Company repurchased and retired the shares of common stock pledged as collateral for the loans, which shares had previously been acquired upon the exercise of the stock options in consideration for the issuance of the loans.
+The repurchases were accounted for as treasury stock transactions at the fair value of the shares, based on the trading price of the Company's common stock on the date of the transactions, totaling \$420.
+Since the value of the stock option loans totaled \$665, the Company recorded non-cash compensation expense of \$245.